 How to Apply:

 The Storyline program is merit based and free of charge, and runs October through May, (except December).
-Applications are closed for 2018-2019.
-Applications for next year’s program will be accepted beginning in May, 2019.
+Applications for 2019-2020 are currently being accepted until September 30th, 2019.
 Please feel free to email questions to Hollis Shore at hshore.SBWC@gmail.com, at any time.

 Click here for Storyline application form, contract, and program director bio.